 EMF Regulations & The Thermal Effect

-EMF regulations are a messy hodgepodge of standards and enforcement agencies, and that’s a subject for another post.
+The current EMF regulations we have are a messy hodgepodge of standards and enforcement agencies.
+But that’s a subject for another post.

 The Thermal Effect, Cell Damage & Death

-See, everyone knows and recognizes that getting burned is bad for you.
-Not only does it hurt, and take time to heal, but it actually kills your cells and your DNA.
+It’s no secret that getting burned is bad for you.
+Not only does it cause immense pain and take a lot of time to heal, but it actually kills your cells and your DNA.

 And you don’t even need to get burned.
-This damage occurs when your body is heated, even if it doesn’t burn you.
+This kind of damage occurs when your body is heated, way before the burn factor begins.

-Because when your body is heated, that triggers something called the heat shock response in your cells.
-This is a clear indicator that your body interprets the heat as a threat and it needs to defend itself.
+This is because when your body is heated, it triggers something called the heat shock response in your cells.
+That’s your body interpreting the heat as a threat and taking necessary measures to defend itself.

 Sometimes your body can muster sufficient defenses to fend off the threat.
-But sometimes it doesn’t.
-And this can lead to damage in your DNA.
-Which in turn can lead to mutations and death of your cells.
+But sometimes it can’t.
+And this can lead to damage to your DNA.
+Which, in turn, can lead to mutations and unnatural cell death.

-So, even if something doesn’t emit enough heat to burn you, it can still do a lot of damage to your cells– and that damage can turn into diseases, such as cancer.
-(And that’s why it’s so important to wear sunblock, for example.)
+So, even if something doesn’t emit enough heat to literally burn your skin, it can still do a lot of damage to your cells.
+And that damage can easily turn into diseases, such as cancer.
+(That’s why it’s so important to wear sunblock, for example.)

 EMF Can Cause the Thermal Effect

-And you already know that because that’s exactly how a microwave oven works.
-A microwave oven emits powerful enough microwave EMF radiation to cook your food.
+You may already know that, because that’s exactly how a microwave oven works.
+A microwave oven emits microwave EMF radiation in an enclosed space that’s powerful enough to cook your food.

-But EMF doesn’t need to be as powerful as it is from a microwave oven in order to trigger thermal effects in our bodies.
+But experts say that EMF doesn’t need to be as powerful as it is from a microwave oven to trigger thermal effects in our bodies.